 Traditionally, selling products or services to B2C markets requires generating an emotional response.
 That’s because individuals are interested in advertisements that are relatable to them on a personal level.
 When popular brands use sports stars and movie icons to endorse products, people are inspired to purchase.
 That’s how customers can be nurtured by eliciting an emotional response.

 In B2B content marketing, your goal is to create a rational response to promote your goods and services.
 The purpose of your content is to urge a practical solution.
 Essentially, when IBM endorses high-performance machines and technologies for businesses, their focus is not just on the end-consumer but on the overall function of an enterprise.
 They use technical documentation, whitepapers, and case studies to offer clients exclusive insights into high-performance solutions.
+This is an important difference between B2B and B2C marketing.

 4. Understanding the psychology of scalability